intelligentgraphics/OpenConfiguration/README.md

 with its parents or not at all.

 Deformation is the initial state (0...1) of possibly attached deformation lattices.
 The 0 in this example is the default value i.e. "leave mesh as given".

+## Copyright

+For OpenConfiguration 1.0 applies: Copyright (C) 2020 - 2021 intelligentgraphics AG.
+All Rights Reserved.